sliu750/Fintech-Assignment/README.md

 **Overview:**

-**1. Downloading Filings:**
+- **Task 1: Download Data from the SEC-EDGAR**

+  - **Downloading Filings**

-  - Utilizes Python's sec_edgar_downloader package to download 10-K filings.
+    - Utilizes Python's sec_edgar_downloader package to download 10-K filings
     - Users can select any of the five Big Tech companies to download filings.

+- **Task 2: Text Analysis**

+  - **Natural Language Processing**

+    - Uses Python's transformers package, specifically the AutoTokenizer and AutoModelForSequenceClassification based on the ProsusAI/Finbert model, designed for financial sentiment analysis
+    - Employs nltk (Natural Language Toolkit) for additional NLP tasks, such as tokenizing text into sentences
+    - Extracts key information from the filings and classifies sentences in the management's discussion as positive, negative, or neutral.

+  - **Visualization**

+    - Calculates the ratio of positive to total strongly sentimental sentences for each year and visually displays this trend across the years
+    - Uses linear regression to predict trends in management's reviews for the next five years

 Then, I performed natural language processing and analysis on the files using Python's transformers (specifically the Autotokenizer and AutoModelForSequenceClassification based on the ProsusAI/Finbert model, which is specially trained to analyze sentiments in financial literature) and nltk (Natural Language Toolkit) packages.
 Through these large language models (LLMs), I extracted the key information from the filings and classified the sentences in the management's discussion as positive, negative, or neutral.